ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

 5. Click **Clear search** to start over.

-Next > Exercise 3: Review insights in a file
+Next.
+Review insights in a file
 ============================================

 # Exercise 3: Review insights in a file